Welcome to the Forest Monitoring Hub!

 Quantiles

 The quantiles are calculated from 2003 to the present year.
-Red colors indicate low canopy greenness, blue high canopy greenness in comparison to the same day of year (DOY) in all other years.
+Red means lowest greenness in all years, blue means highest greenness in all years.

-The quantiles visualize the DOY-specific ranking of canopy greenness in relation to all years.
+The quantiles allow the ranking of greenness observations to be illustrated.
+This makes it possible to determine how greenness behaves on a selected date relative to all other years.
 The main aim of the quantiles is to show positive and negative extreme values, which can indicate particularly favorable (early spring, sufficient rainfall) or unfavorable (drought, late frost, calamities) environmental conditions.

 Proportions

-The proportions allow a quasi-absolute quantification of canopy greenness in a long-term comparison.
-To do so, the absolute deviations from the long-term median (i.e. a non-parametric mean) are computed.
+The proportions allow a quasi-absolute quantification of the observed greenness values in a long-term comparison.
+To do so, the absolute deviations from the long-term mean (more precisely, the median) are computed.
 Quantiles -which do not allow for quantifying the absolute deviations – should always be interpreted in connection with the proportions to get an idea of the absolute greenness deviations.

 Resolution